CSCfi/csc-user-guide/docs/support/tutorials/da-guide.md

 <!-- link to “Pälli-R” guide (needs creating) -->

 ### Scaling up from laptop (for beginners)

+You have been running analyses for some time already, but you have reached the limits of your own laptop or desktop computer.
+Perhaps you need more memory or faster processing.

 <!-- [minimum] Background info (why would one want to scale up) -->
 <!-- [minimum] Cluster vs VM (assuming zero background) -->